 Situated only about 12 km from Ushuaia this park is a must stop on any Tierra del Fuego itinerary, though actually very little of it is accessible and I found the coastal scenery to be more beautiful than the mountains here.

-These campgrounds aren’t strictly free as entrance to the park is AR$350 each but once you are in, you can stay as long as you like, though it is officially 2 nights/3 days.
+These campgrounds aren’t strictly free as entrance to the park is AR$30,000 each per day (AR$45,000 for 2 days) but once you are in, you can stay as long as you like, though it is officially 2 nights/3 days.

 Space at Laguna Verde is limited for vans but if you grab a spot on the edge of the lake, it is lovely and there are nice views of the mountains.
 If you have a tent or bicycle and are prepared to walk in, the end peninsula area is even better.
 It is a lovely area to walk and look out for bird life.

 Rio Pipo is more spacious and has some nice river spots, with wandering horses on our visit.
-Both sites have clean toilets with loo paper which are cleaned daily, and there are fireplaces but you need to bring your own wood as you are not allowed to collect it in the park.
+Both sites have clean toilets with loo paper which are cleaned daily.

 Most of the walks in the park are quite short and easy.
 I enjoyed the Sendero Hito XXIV track which follows the lake towards the Chilean border post; you can find some small secluded beaches en route and there is a good chance of spotting the giant Magellanic woodpeckers – the male is the one with the red head.